craftcms/docs/docs/cloud/config.md

 # Choose a major version of Node.js to use in your build step.
 node-version: '18'

-# Directory NPM commands will be run in.
+# Directory npm commands will be run in.
 node-path: buildchain

 # Key/name of the `script` in package.json run at build time.